Christoph Bode: Career in academia

-From 1977 to 1986, Bode was assistant professor and, from 1986 to 1992, associate professor at Christian-Albrechts-Universität Kiel, Germany.
-In 1989/90 he temporarily filled the position of a professor of English and American literature at Justus-Liebig-Universität Giessen, Germany.
-In 1992 he was made professor of English and American literature at Otto-Friedrich-Universität Bamberg, and in 1997 he was visiting professor at the University of California, Los Angeles.
-In 2001, Bode accepted the offer of a chair of English literature from Ludwig Maximilian University of Munich, after rejecting a parallel offer from Ruprecht-Karls-Universität Heidelberg.
+From 1977 to 1986, Bode was an assistant professor and, from 1986 to 1992, associate professor at Christian-Albrechts-Universität zu Kiel, Germany.
+In 1989/90 he temporarily filled the position as a professor of English and American literature at Justus Liebig University Giessen, Germany.
+In 1992, he was made professor of English and American literature at Otto-Friedrich-Universität Bamberg, and in 1997 he was visiting professor at the University of California, Los Angeles.
+In 2001, Bode accepted the offer of a chair of English literature from the Ludwig-Maximilians-Universität München, after rejecting a parallel offer from Ruprecht Karl University of Heidelberg.
 Since then, Bode was visiting professor at the University of California, Berkeley (2012), at Tsinghua University, Beijing and at the University of Sichuan, Chengdu (both in 2015).
-In 2016 he was Mercator Fellow at Friedrich-Schiller-Universität Jena, and after his retirement in 2018 Erasmus Scholar at the Jagiellonian University, Krakow and distinguished guest at the Chinese University, Hong Kong in 2019.
+In 2016, he was Mercator Fellow at Friedrich Schiller University Jena, and after his retirement in 2018 Erasmus Scholar at the Jagiellonian University, Krakow and distinguished guest at the Chinese University, Hong Kong in 2019.